dmcmahill/wcalc/benchmarks/freefem/README.md

 # or (why CoCoa?) can run
 FreeFem++-CoCoa -wg -f stripline.edp
 ```

+# Python Notebook
+The start of a python notebook is included that assists in comparing FreeFEM results
+against wcalc results.
+The notebook is in `wcalc_vs_freefem.ipynb`.
+Until a python
+interface is added, this notebook just uses `stdio-wcalc` to access the wcalc
+routines.

 # Roadmap
 A primary goal is to eventually let FreeFEM run for a long time and generate a lot of